Student-Management-System/sparky-gateway/README.md

 - `GW_OIDC_ISSUER` OIDC Server which is used for authentication
 - `GW_OIDC_CLIENTID` Client ID for the OIDC Server for the authorization flow
 - `GW_OIDC_SECRET` Secret for the Client ID uses for the authorization flow
-- `REG_EUREKA_IP` The IP for the eureka registry which is used for runtime service lookup
+- `GW_EUREKA_ZONE` The IP for the eureka registry which is used for runtime service lookup

 To use this you must set `SPRING_PROFILES_ACTIVE=docker` as environment.
 All docker images are built with spring-boot, so you can always provide all spring properties as environment variables.
 Just write them in screaming snake case: